kestra-io/docs/content/blogs/2024-04-10-aws-data-pipeline.md

 ![products_dynamodb_table](/blogs/2024-03-10-aws-data-pipeline/products_dynamodb_table.png)

 In order to upload the product records, we will call the PutItem task on DynamoDB for each of the product records from the products CSV file.
-Hence, we would have a `product_upload` flow that converts each incoming product record into JSON, and then writes the record onto DynamoDB using PutItem task.
+Hence, we will have a `product_upload` flow that converts each incoming product record into JSON, and then writes the record onto DynamoDB using PutItem task.

 ```yaml
 id: product_upload